-(See main recipe below) Mother’s Bistro’ chef Lisa Schroeder shares her professional, culinary skills in the making the quintessential home-made chicken soup.
+(See main recipe below) Mother’s Bistro’ chef Lisa Schroeder shares her culinary skills in making the quintessential home-made mother’s chicken soup.
 Not only does Schroeder offer an easy recipe to follow, she provides shortcuts to save time and effort along the way, and delivers additional dishes (and recipes) for making so much more from the chicken soup stock, and a great way to create your own healthy fast-food alternatives.

 Next, in the Field: A Mom teaches Her Children the Importance of Food

 By Lisa Schroeder, Mother’s Bistro and Bar, Portland

 - 2 whole chickens & other carcasses, if available

 - salt and freshly ground pepper, to taste

 - 2 cups finely diced celery